 Direct access

 Angelica is a barrister with a broad common law practice.
-She undertakes advisory and litigation work in Courts and Tribunals for a range of clients, including: Government Departments, Local Authorities and global and national companies in the FTSE 100.
-She joined Chambers in 2018, following successful completion of her pupillage under the supervision of Simon Taylor QC, Gordon Menzies and Christopher Badger.
+She undertakes advisory and litigation work in Courts and Tribunals for a range of clients, including Government Departments, Local Authorities and global and national companies in the FTSE 100.
+She joined Chambers in 2018, following successful completion of her pupillage under the supervision of Simon Taylor KC, Gordon Menzies and Christopher Badger.

 Planning